 Another excellent compact vacuum for less than £100 is the Hoover Whirlwind SE71WR02.
 It’s a bagless vacuum that’s designed to be small for easy storage, yet packs enough suction power to handle almost any cleaning job.

 Considering the small construction, the Whirlwind SE71WR02 provides strong suction power.
-It’s convenient to move around the home, as it weighs just 4kg, and allows you to adjust the height of the floor head depending on the type of surface.
+It’s convenient to move around the home, as it weighs just 4kg, and comes with a 2-in-1 dusting brush and crevice tool.

 A downside is that it only has a 1.5 litre capacity.
 This is relatively small for a cylinder vacuum, so you’ll need to empty it on a regular basis – especially as it has such strong suction power.
 It’s also more effective on hard floors (A rating) than carpets (D rating), although it provides decent all-round performance.

 Note: If you have a dog or cat, you can pay slightly more and buy a model that includes a Pet Turbo brush.